thingsdb/ThingsDocs/source/includes/_root.md

 EOQ
 ```

-> Example return value in json format (the new collection id)
+> Example return value in JSON format (the new collection id)

 ```json
 31415
 ```

 Create a new collection.

 This function generates an [event](#events).

 ### Function